-Regarding those magisterial district court facilities opened ONLY for purposes of transactional processing (E.g. filing of certain civil actions), teams of at least two (2) state constables will be designated to each such location.
-As a function of the interior transactional windows open to the public and the size of the building's lobby, the constables will control the flow of court users into and out of the facility in addition to performing health screenings and security checks on every individual entering the location.
+Regarding those magisterial district court facilities opened ONLY for purposes of transactional processing (E.g. filing of certain civil actions), at least one (1) state constable will be designated to each such location.
+As a function of the interior transactional windows open to the public and the size of the building's lobby, the constable(s) will control the flow of court users into and out of the facility in addition to performing health screenings and security checks on every individual entering the location.
 (E.g. Some larger magisterial district court facilities may have two (2) transactional windows operational spaced sufficiently apart to allow for needed social distancing and a lobby area in which two (2) other persons can wait, again sufficiently social distanced, while another court building may only be capable consistent with current public health directives of having just one (1) person in the building at the transactional interior window with any other court users being asked to remain outside until permitted entry by the constable(s) on the immediate prior user having exited.)

-The Office of the Magisterial District Court Administrator SHALL assure EVERY team of constables is sufficiently supplied with hand sanitizer, adequately sized vinyl gloves, a modest quantity of face masks, and viral sanitizing spray bottles.
-The Magisterial District Court Administration Office MUST relatedly create timely avenues of communication with the various constable teams to assure that as may be needed each is promptly resupplied with these various personal protection and related health safety items.
+The Office of the Magisterial District Court Administrator SHALL assure ALL team of constable(s) are sufficiently supplied with hand sanitizer, adequately sized vinyl gloves, a modest quantity of face masks, and viral sanitizing spray bottles.
+The Magisterial District Court Administration Office MUST relatedly create timely avenues of communication with the various constable to assure that as may be needed each is promptly resupplied with these various personal protection and related health safety items.